We stand with Ukraine. To make an impact, please consider donating . Click here for more details.

 redis-cli -h 172.27.0.2 -p 6379

-Where 172.27.0.2 is the IP of the docker container running Redis.
-To find out, docker ps | grep redis to find out the ID of our container or use its name.
+Where 172.27.0.2 is the IP address of the Docker container on which Redis is running.
+To find it, use the command docker ps | grep redis to find the ID of our container or use its name.

 docker inspect --format='{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' redis_redis_1

-This command redis-cli -h 172.27.0.2 -p 6379 - will connect to Redis running on the local machine and listening on port 6379.
+This command redis-cli -h 172.27.0.2 -p 6379 - connects to Redis running on the local machine and listening on port 6379.